schadenfred/proscrypt-koans/README.md

 > web_1       | * Listening on tcp://0.0.0.0:3000
 > web_1       | Use Ctrl-C to stop

-Now hit Ctrl-C.
+Hit Ctrl-C.

-When the terminal reappears, start both containers at the same time:
+When the terminal reappears, start both containers:

 `$ docker-compose up`

-...and you should see output from the web application container and the database container, concatenated.
+...and you will see output from the web application container concatenated with that from the database container.

+Hit Ctrl-C.

-Shut both containers down before restarting them in a detached state:
+Start both containers again, but this time in a -d detached state:

 `$ docker-compose up -d`